 Now that the entire class has collected specifics about one dinosaur together, assign another dinosaur for a group of students to complete with you in small group.
 By doing this, you can observe if they use the process which you modeled during the whole group activity.
 Be a “wallflower” watching them yet step in when they need help.

-Dinosaur Writing Activities
+Dinosaur Details and Writing Activity

 Add a Craft Activity to the Dinosaur Writing